Functor calculus via non-cubes: Excisive functors

 which proves the claim by setting $E \defeq \lim{\ginipos S} \circ {\Res{\ginipos S}} \circ (F \;\circ) \circ D'$ and noting that $E$ is cartesian by \Cref{lemma:pointwise_cartesian} and the assumption that ${\Res{s}} \circ (F \;\circ) \circ D'$ is cartesian for each $s \in \ginipos S$.

 Now for the construction.
-Since it needs to work for arbitrary $F$, the easiest way to obtain cartesian diagrams $F \circ D_s(\blank)$ is to have the $D_s(\blank)$ be diagrams that are cartesian because they contain a lot of equivalences, which are preserved by any functor.
-Namely, let $s \in \ginipos S$, and assume that, for all $t \in \pos S$, applying $D_s$ to the morphism $t \to t \cop s$ yields an equivalence.
+We will use the following idea: let $s \in \ginipos S$, and assume that, for all $t \in \pos S$, applying $D_s$ to the morphism $t \to t \cop s$ yields an equivalence.
 Then $F \circ D_s$ is cartesian by \Cref{cor:coprod_cartesian}, which can be found after this proof (this is where we essentially need that $\pos S$ is a poset).

-This suggests to try to define $D_s(t) = D(t \cop s)$, as then $(\blank \cop s)$ being idempotent in a poset implies the needed condition.
+This suggests to try to define $D_s(t) = D(t \cop s)$; since the functor $(\blank \cop s)$ is idempotent (as $\ginipos S$ is a poset), this implies the needed condition.
 However, it is not clear how one should then define the natural transformation $D(t \cop s) \to D(t) \join s$.
 So, our strategy is to construct $D_s(t)$ in a way that comes with this map but, in good cases, still computes $D(t \cop s)$.

 The rough idea is to set which will come equipped with a map $D_\blank(t) \to D(t) \join \blank$ since the latter is defined as $(\Ext \Pad)(D(t))$ which is terminal in the correct sense (see \Cref{rem:Pad}).
 Furthermore, for $D_\blank(t)$ to compute $D(t \cop \blank)$, we precisely need that $D \circ (t \cop \blank)$ is $\sigma$-cocartesian, which was the statement of \Cref{lemma:shifted_is_cocartesian}.